 - Raspberry Pi (I have Raspberry Pi Zero W)

-- Another computer to setup the image, wi-fi password and ssh access.
+- Another computer to set up the image, wi-fi password and ssh access.
 (I use a Mac Book, so if you are on a Windows, probably some steps may change, but it should be something similar)

 - Go here to download balenaEtcher and install it.
 It’s available for Mac, Linux or Windows.
 So you should be covered.
+If you have an old version on Mac Catalina make sure you update balenaEtcher first.

 - Connect the SD card to your PC